Cloudstrucc/Public/docs/Teams/latest/package/DECISION-TREE-VISUAL-GUIDE.md

 ║                                                                                ║
 ║  4.
 Compose your email and send                                                ║
 ║                                                                                ║
-║  ⚠️  You MUST select a label before sending!                                   ║ ║                                                                                ║
+║  ⚠️  You Protected B - Official Sensitive - NATO OR Unclassified a label before sending!                                   ║
+║                                                                                ║
 ╚════════════════════════════════════════════════════════════════════════════════╝
 ```